These are the skills that we can take in life, wherever we go and whatever we do

 Our Life Skills curriculum is designed around the needs of pupils and the community.
 Regular consultations with the pupils and our families feeds into the curriculum intent.
 The needs may change over time, we prepare to give our children the knowledge, skills and values to be prepared for key milestones or times in their lives.

-At Heartwood, our RSHE curriculum is designed to give the children the knowledge, skills, language and tools to navigate successfully from childhood through to adult life.
+At Heartwood, our Life skills curriculum is designed to give the children the knowledge, skills, language, tools and cultural currency to navigate successfully from childhood through to adult life.
 We will achieve this through a bespoke programme of lessons - designed to meet the needs of our pupils, both within school and the wider community.
 Our lessons will allow the children to express their honest thoughts and feelings in a safe, informed and mutually respectful environment.

 Please see below for the overviews of the core curriculum that we offer.
 These overviews are just the basic curriculum we provide, this is enhanced by additional learning to meet the needs of our children, cohorts and ever-changing modern society.